timsar2/News-Feed/README.md

 `npm i -g json-server`

-2- From the root folder for running fake REST API with custom middleware support(db.json is our fake database), Run:
+2- From the root folder, Run:

-`node server.js`
+`node server.js` for fake rest api.
+Navigate to `http://localhost:3000/` to see if it's running(db.json is our file database).

 3- To run the app from the root folder Run: